 On a cruise, you typically have a lot more space to wander around, and there are fewer people on the boat than on a regular ferry.
 A cruise is also much slower, allowing you to really soak in the beauty surrounding you.

-Have a look at our list of best Sydney Harbour cruises for a selection of different types of cruise experiences catering for different budgets.
+Take a look at our guide on the best Sydney Harbour cruises for a selection of different types of cruise experiences catering to various budgets.

 Top Sydney Harbour cruises: